matc-cs-chris/upgrade/README.md

 2) Download a .csv report of all ZyBooks assignments to get zybooks student ids
 3) Download a .csv report of the brightspace grades of all your sections to get brightspace usernames for students
 4) Setup /src/main/resources/com/upgrade/config.xml to match your classes/sections
-5) In config.xml, you'll match bs_usernames to zy_ids per student, and specify the order of students in your brightspace sections
+5) In config.xml, you'll match bs_usernames to zy_ids per student, specify the order of students in your brightspace sections, etc.
 6) After correct setup, run /src/main/java/Main (you could fork into a new IntelliJ project)
 7) Console input choices: process to run, percentages/points, column letters, course to report on
 8) Then 2 GUI filechoosers will show up.
 The first is to select the export from Zybooks.
 The second is what directory you want to output to.